native-ly/native-icons/README.md

 ### IconsProvider

 IconsProvider allows you to set a global icon type for all icons.
 You don't need to use it.
-You can pass a type directly to the Icon component.
-When provider is set and type passed to Icon component, the type from context will be overwritten.
+You can pass the type directly to the Icon component.
+After setting the provider and passing the type to Icon component, the type from context will be overwritten.

 | Name | Type   | Default | Description     | Available options                   |
 | ---- | ------ | ------- | --------------- | ----------------------------------- |